run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/attend-with-remote-support.md

 Before getting started
 --------------------------

+To begin with, the Configuration Management needs to be implemented and the inventory process must be defined.
+In addition, the Remote Access feature must be configured.
-The attendant should have access to the Configuration Item of the requester and configure the remote access.
+Finally, the attendant must have access to the requester's Configuration Item.

 Procedure
 -------------